mpecan/upsert/README.md

 You can extend the type mapping system in several ways:

-1. Register a custom mapper for specific types
+1. Create a custom `TypeMapper` implementation and register it as a Spring bean
-2. Create a new `TypeMapper` implementation for complex type handling
+2. Override the default mapper by creating a bean with higher precedence
-3. Override the default mapper for specific types
+3. Create a library with auto-configuration that provides additional type mappers

 ## Best Practices

-1. Register type mappers during application startup
+1. Use Spring's dependency injection to register type mappers
-2. Use the `TypeMapperBuilder` for simple type mappings
+2. Implement the `TypeMapper` interface for your custom types
-3. Implement the `TypeMapper` interface directly for complex cases
+3. Use the `@Order` annotation to control the precedence of your type mappers
 4. Test your type mappers with a variety of input values

 ## Implementation Details